Marvel Disk Wars: The Avengers: Other villains

+Production

 Marvel Disk Wars: The Avengers, produced by Toei Animation, began airing on TV Tokyo from April 2, 2014.
 The series is helmed by series director Toshiaki Komura, a veteran director for Toei Animation's Precure franchise.
 Series organization is provided by King Ryū, who has no previous credits in the entertainment industry.
 Veteran Dragon Ball animator and character designer Tadayoshi Yamamuro provides character designs, much in the same style as Dragon Ball.
 As of Episode #27 the role of character designer is shared with Naoki Tate due to Yamamuro's directing of Dragon Ball Z: Fukkatsu no F. The opening and ending themes are "Tsuki Yabureru - Time to SMASH!" (キレル- !, Break On Through - Time to SMASH!) and "Thread of Fate" respectively, both performed by T.M.Revolution.
 An English dub began airing on July 6, 2015 on Disney XD in Southeast Asia, Disney Channel in the Philippines, and both Disney Channel and its programming block Disney XD in Taiwan.
 It premiered in India in English, Hindi, Tamil & Telugu audios on Marvel HQ on March 16, 2020.

+Reception

+Jonathon Greenall of Comic Book Resources referred to Marvel Disk Wars: The Avengers as a "fascinating show," writing, "It is a highly unique take on classic Marvel characters that gives them a unique anime twist while retaining the original elements that made them so memorable and loved in the first place.
+Best of all, it puts them in a story that is totally different from any other Marvel adventure."
+Rosie Knight of Nerdist called Marvel Disk Wars: The Avengers an "awesome anime" with a "wild take on superhero storytelling," saying, "This is a super fun series that would be a great addition to Disney+ and we want to see it now."
+Scoot Allan of Screen Rant said, "It's definitely a fun concept with stunning animation, but not one that conveyed the narratives comic book fans might be familiar with.
+It can still be appreciated though as a unique take."

+In other media

 Video game

 A video game based on the series, titled Marvel Disk Wars: The Avengers - Ultimate Heroes (ディスクウォーズ：アベンジャーズ　アルティメットヒーローズ) was developed by Bandai Namco Games and was released in Japan for the Nintendo 3DS on November 13, 2014.